This is how I travel and live with only one bag of only 11 pounds.

 I eventually figured out that staying under 11 pounds and under the dimensions of 17 x 12 x 7 inches would be the easiest way to go.

 Traveling carry-on only is so much easier and safer than checking bags.

 You keep your bag with you, it's never out of sight, you don't pay any extra fees, your stuff doesn't get broken, stolen or lost, and you can skip the check-in counter and luggage claim carousels at the airport!

 Traveling light frees you up to do whatever you want, whenever you want, without the ball and chain tether of luggage dragging or wheeling behind you.

 “When preparing to travel, lay out all your clothes and all your money.
 Then take half the clothes and twice the money.”

 1 pound: Bags

-To keep organized, I like Lewis N. Clark Storage Cubes because they are ultra light, breathable, and expandable, which makes them very easy to pack a lot into and then compress.
-I carry one for clean clothes and one for dirty clothes.
+To keep organized, I like Lewis N. Clark Storage Cubes because they are light, breathable, and expandable, so easy to pack a lot into and then compress.

 4 pounds: Gadgets